-Early Preparation What is the vision for your program?
+Career pathways, technology and innova What is the vision for your program?
 Topics could be: Career pathways, technology and innovation, or education and training.
-You may discover this when you meet with your manufacturer for the first time.

-What is the content?
+You may discover this when you meet with • What is the content?

-Who are the people who will be interviewed and/or appear in your film?
+- • Who are the people who will be interviewed and/or appear in your film?

-You will need to decide who will be on your production team.
+• You will need to decide who will be on your production team.
 Descriptions of Team Roles found on page 22.

-Producer:

-Camera:
+Producer: Camera:

-Sound:

-Asset Manager:
+Sound: Asset Manager:

 Creative Director:

-Editor: